• Address:

 • If the suspect has been arrested, a bond may be set and the suspect may be released.
 Call the local police agency or the Macomb County Sheriff's Department at (586) 469- 5151 to find out if the suspect is still in custody.

-Free temporary emergency shelter for female victims of domestic violence and their children, advocacy and counseling services are available from Turning Point, (586) 463-6990 (24-hour line).
+Free temporary emergency shelter for female victims of domestic violence and their children, advocacy and counseling services are available from Turning Point, (586) 463-6990 (24-hour hotline).

-24 hour support for victims of domestic violence is available from is available from Turning Point which offers counselors who can provide support, safety planning, information and advocacy within the court system, and counseling for children and adults.
-Call Turning Point (586) 463-6990 (24 hour line).
+24 hour support for survivors of domestic violence is available from is available from Turning Point which offers survivors support, safety planning, information and advocates within the court system, and counseling for children and adults.
+Call Turning Point (586) 463-6990 (24 hour hotline).

-Individual or group counseling for victims of domestic violence call Turning Point at (586) 463-4430.
+Individual or group counseling for survivors of domestic violence call Turning Point at (586) 463-4430.

 There are many circumstances where a survivor of domestic violence has options that others do not have.
 For example, if the survivor needs to apply for DHHS benefits but does not want the batterer to know this because of safety concerns - there is a process to assure that information is not released by DHHS.
 Or, if the survivor needs to be released from a lease due to safety concerns, there is a process to get released from the lease early.